caseyg/awesome/TOPICS.md

 *   [jashkenas/docco](https://github.com/jashkenas/docco) - Literate Programming can be Quick and Dirty.

-*   [jquery-backstretch/jquery-backstretch](https://github.com/jquery-backstretch/jquery-backstretch) - Backstretch is a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element.
-The image will stretch to fit the page/element, and will automatically resize as the window/element size changes.

 ## awesome

 *   [brettkromkamp/awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space